 Calling All Super Sleuths:

-1. Find an unopened umbrella hidden in this magazine and give the page number.
+1. Find a picture of an inkwell and pen hidden in this magazine.
+Give the page number.

 2. Believe it or not, there is a national holiday celebrating the ballpoint pen.
 Do some research and give the date when this day is observed and why it is commemorated.

 3. What is your favorite writing tool and why?

 The deadline for this month’s entries is August 20, 2019.

 June Issue Super Sleuth

 The June 2019 KIDS’ KORNER Super Sleuth discussed how to stay cool on those sizzling, hot summer days.
 For a chance to win $25, young readers were asked to name the time period of sweltering heat; find the drawing of the constellation in the magazine; give the constellation’s name; and provide a superstition associated with these days of extreme heat.
 The correct answers are:

 • Canis Major, also called Big or Greater Dog and Sirius, is called the “dog star.”